NuGet/Home/proposed/2022/dotnet-nuget-config-spec.md

 ## Future Work
 1. The `dotnet nuget config path/get` is a community ask.
 We will discuss if adding this command into NuGet.exe CLI, in the future.
 2. NuGet.exe [config command](https://learn.microsoft.com/en-us/nuget/reference/cli-reference/cli-ref-config) is implemented.
-But the behavior is confusing: the `set` command will set the property which appears last when loading, so sometimes it's not updating the closest NuGet configuration file.
-We might need to change this behavior in the future.
-(Related code: https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.Configuration/Settings/Settings.cs#L229)
+But the behavior is confusing: the `set` command will set the property which appears last when loading(for all writable files), so it's not updating the closest NuGet configuration file, but the user-wide NuGet configuration file.(Related code: https://github.com/NuGet/NuGet.Client/blob/dev/src/NuGet.Core/NuGet.Configuration/Settings/Settings.cs#L229)
+We keep the behavior of `dotnet nuget config set` the same with above for now.
+But we might need to change this behavior in the future.
+Considering this will be a breaking change, we will only consider doing it in main version change, if there are enough votes.

 ## Open Questions
 1. To show configuration files locations, is it better to use `--verbosity` option or some option named like `--show-path`? (git command is using `--show-origin` for similar purpose)